Kevin Andrews, Ph.D.

 Criteria for Moving from Phase 1 to Phase 2

-Client will consider for advancement an approach that meets performance criteria with acceptable economics and pathway for implementation in commercial products.
+Client will consider for advancement an approach that meets performance criteria with acceptable economics and pathway to commercialization.

-Possible approaches might include, be but are not limited to:
+Possible approaches might include, but are not limited to:

 Your response should address the following: